nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 - [ ] Better narrative structure for the workshop.
 We needed X, Y, Z to do our workshop in the cloud.
 QGIS and QGreenland were of course the most important requirements.
-- [ ] Link to our "outcomes" page.
-"References" page.
-Other "lessons learned" documents/pages?
 - [ ] Acknowledgements